 Most of us rely on groundwater

-Unlike our eastern-states neighbours, in Western Australia most of the water we use comes from groundwater.
+In Western Australia most of the water we use comes from groundwater.

 Groundwater is a hidden water resource.
 Groundwater comes from rain that seeps naturally into the ground and is stored in spaces between soil and rocks, called aquifers.